kkrull/apprenticeship-blog/_drafts/go-error-handling.md

 * I can use a state machine when I really want to, but it's usually more verbose than it's worth.
 * I can just live with functions containing multiple points of failure being longer than I prefer.
 * Making my own custom error types really isn't that bad

+However foreign the Go authors' choices in error handling may seem, it's clear from the various blogs and talks they have given that their design choices were not arbitrary.
+I try to remember in cases like this that the burden of inexperience lies with me - not with the language creators - and that I can learn to think of an old problem in new ways.